guptatavish/Flask-Starter-Website-fcc-/README.md

 # TechBios Mock Website

-The first website by using python, Replit, Flask,
+The first website by using python, Replit, Flask, Render, MySQL